 Chiari Malformation Surgery at Sunrise Hospital

-The problem is caused by pressure on the end of the brainstem, the part of the brain that passes through the hole in the bottom of the skull and then becomes the spinal cord.
-The base of the skull, which houses the cerebellum and the brainstem, is actually too small in some people; this can cause part of the cerebellum to protrude through the hole in the bottom of the skull, contributing to the pressure on the brainstem.
+This is caused by pressure on the end of the brainstem, the part of the brain that passes through the hole in the bottom of the skull and then becomes the spinal cord.
+The base of the skull, which houses the cerebellum and the brainstem, is often too small in some people; this can cause part of the cerebellum to protrude through the hole in the bottom of the skull, contributing to the pressure on the brainstem.
 Surgery is available to relieve this pressure, and the results are often dramatic.